uwu/shelter/packages/shelter-docs/docs/guides/lune.md

  - Within the folder passed by the user to the relevant command, if any
  - Within the current working directory

+### `builder: "esbuild" | "rolldown"`

+Choose between [esbuild](https://esbuild.github.io/) and [Rolldown](https://rolldown.rs/) for bundling.

+Defaults to esbuild.

+(Rolldown is available since Lune 1.5.0)

 ### `minify: boolean`

-By default true, when this is on plugins will be compressed for size.
+By default false, when this is on plugins will be compressed for size.
 Makes debugging harder, but lune dev by default does not anyway.

 ### `cssModules: boolean | "legacy"`